-During the first week of school, the entire Middle School travels to a 1,400-acre outdoor center in the Berkshires, where students work together playing games, solving group challenges, and having fun.
-In the process they come to see their peers and their teachers as multidimensional people, find new friends, and bond as a school community.
+During the first week of school, the entire Middle School travels to Springfield College’s 57-acre wooded outdoor learning laboratory, where students work together to complete tasks and overcome obstacles.
+In the process, they come to see their peers and their teachers as multidimensional people, find new friends, and bond as a school community.

 Throughout the year, students and faculty gather as a group each week to discuss school issues and upcoming events—and have a few snacks together, too!
 Every few weeks, we have special guests who present on important Middle School topics, such as personal development and online safety.

 The school year concludes with a day of spirited competition between advisory groups, which includes sack races, balloon toss, tug-of-war, and more.
 Win or lose, we are all Wildcats.

 Middle School advisory groups help plan our socials each trimester.
 Events range from lip sync contests in Whitaker-Bement to games and dodge ball in the Sabina Cain Family Athletic Center.
 Students don’t have to attend, but almost all do because they are just plain fun.
 At the end of eighth grade, students have a special semi-formal event with a fancy dinner, dancing, music, and a dress-up photo booth.

 We’ve Got a Club for You

 Middle Schoolers have uncommon opportunities to join Upper School clubs.
 That means they can explore a range of options, from having a voice in the country’s oldest continually published student newspaper, The Willistonian, to joining affinity groups, to teaching robots how to pick up objects.

 - Robotics club

 - The Willistonian